Why KG Hypnobirthing?

-He doesn’t, but he will be very glad if he did.
-Most fathers arrive at the course utterly sceptical and leave extremely enthusiastic.
+No, but they will be very glad if they did.
+Fathers/birth partners can arrive at the course somewhat sceptical and leave extremely enthusiastic.
 We don’t expect you to believe in it.
 Why should you?
-We do ask you to listen to the facts and the logic so you understand how important it is and the difference you as a father or birth companion can make.
-Have a look at the birth reports from fathers, and you can benefit from their experience.
+We do ask you to listen to the facts and the logic so you understand how important it is and the difference you can make.
+Have a look at the birth reports from partners, and you can benefit from their experience.

-The caricature of a father at a birth is someone who is nervous, feeling responsible for the situation she is in, holding her hand and wishing he could help, but not knowing what to do.
+The caricature is of someone who is nervous, feeling responsible, holding the birthing partner's hand and wishing they could help, but not knowing what to do.

-A hypnobirthing father is knowledgeable and able to support her as she gives birth.
-He is a huge asset in the birthing room, and many mothers say, ‘I couldn’t have done it without him.’
-They have practised together before the birth which brings them closer together, and he knows he has played an important part in how his baby enters the world.
-This deepens their relationship as a couple, and his relationship with his child.
+A hypnobirthing father/birth partner is knowledgeable and able to support their partner during the birth.
+They are a huge asset in the birthing room, and many people say, ‘I couldn’t have done it without them.’
+They hopefully have practised together before the birth, which brings them closer together, and they know they have played an important part in how the baby enters the world.
+This deepens their relationship, and their relationship with the child.